dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T146: Family definition should focus on love, not gender.
+### T146: Family is defined by love and commitment, not gender.

 |Support|
 |---|